Meet the Team

 Nurses

+Jess completed her training at the RVC, graduating with a BSc Honors degree in Veterinary Nursing in 2007 and has been nursing since 2003.
+Jess has been with Ferring Street since the beginning in 2011 and keeps us all on our toes.
 Jess has a special talent.
 She has an amazing ability to remember every animal she has met and its name.
 We invite you to test her out!
 Jess has a gentle way with animals and she can win over the most nervous of patients.
-Jess is a special breed of nurse trained at the RVC for four years to gain a degree in Veterinary Nursing.
-This doesn’t just mean she is very clever but that she is highly trained and skilled and keeps us all on our toes.
-Jess was torn whether to be a nurse or a teacher so she satisfied that wish by becoming an assessor and training the nurses of the future.
-Jess literally can’t help but bring her work home with her so her pets Barley and Arabella came with problems but at least they couldn’t have come to a better home.
+Jess was torn whether to be a nurse or a teacher so she satisfied that wish as a Clinical coach and trains the nurses of the future.
+Jess literally can’t help but bring her work home with her so her cats Barley and Arabella came with problems but at least they couldn’t have come to a better home.
+Jess also has an energetic labrador, Mortimer, who she runs and enjoys scent-work with.
+Having said she'd never have a labrador, this is her second!

 Laura Nutley RVN